 The San Francisco Bay Area, which is home to some of the best blues musicians in the world, showed its appreciation by presenting Andre Thierry and Zydeco Magic with the West Coast Blues Hall of Fame award for “Best Zydeco Group” in 2008.
 Andre continually raises the bar for Zydeco musicians worldwide.
-At only 33 years old, he is already a legend.
+Now in his 30's, Andre is already a legend.
 There is widespread agreement that he is an exceptional multi-dimensional musician who has a finely-honed ability to merge traditional Zydeco music with hip-hop, blues, jazz and rock.
 Building from his love and respect for traditional Zydeco, his original music is a blend of old and new.
 His musical mastery enables him to create a unique sound for his and future generations while staying true to the past.

 Andre Thierry & Zydeco Magic will capture your attention and serve up an unparalleled musical experience that captivates your soul.
 If you like to dance, Andre will have you moving your feet all night long.
 As the late great Clifton Chenier once said about Zydeco, “if you dance, your aches and pains will disappear.”
 Andre’s love of all things musical and his passion for playing for his audiences delight dancers and music lovers everywhere.